YconquestY/cs-629/README.md

 The two L1 caches, the L2 cache, and the main memory live inside our `CacheInterface`.
 All four methods talk to the processor.
 We have one pair for data (`sendReqData` and `getRespData`) and one pair for instructions (`sendReqInstr` and `getRespInstr`).
 Our infrastructure in `top_pipelined` will drive the communication between the memory and the processor.

 Hint: You may want to use `BypassFIFO`s to support your methods in a similar way as your processor uses its `getIReq`, `getDReq`, etc. methods.
 Then you can do most of your logic inside your rules.
+(If you don t use BypassFIFOs, it might be tricky to properly pipeline the full system when you visualize with Konata).
+While proper pipelining is not required for the lab credit, you should try to do it, or understand why it is not pipelined.

-In lab2_b, your processor spoke to a really big two-ported BRAM.
+In the processor lab, your processor spoke to a really big two-ported BRAM.
 Now it speaks to the `CacheInterface`.
 You need to build the plumbing:
 - between the processor and the two L1 caches. (easy)
-- between the two L1 caches and the L2 cache. (less easy)
+- between the two L1 caches and the L2 cache. (slightly less easy)
 - between the L2 cache and the main memory. (easy)

 You will not need to modify much, if any, of your L1 and L2 caches or your processor to complete this lab.

 Be aware that you have two L1 caches that share an L2 cache.
-Fortunately, all the addresses have always been in the same address space, even in lab2_b.
+Fortunately, all the addresses have always been in the same address space.
 If you look inside the old `top_pipelined.bsv`, and you will see your processor had been talking to a big BRAM for both instructions and data.

 The main challenge is that you must design logic to manage the flow of requests and responses between the L2 cache and the two L1 caches.
 It can be difficult to debug such logic, so be sure to use a healthy system of `$display` statements and to approach the problem systematically.